Financial Opportunity in Your Community

 The Financial Opportunity Center® model is not a distinct program or organizational entity, but rather, a new way for agencies to conceptualize and approach their work.
 As such, the model is deployed within the existing infrastructure of established, community-based institutions that have a track record of providing at least one of the three core services (and, in the case of most FOC site, a multitude of other social, financial or educational services).

 In LISC's experience, neighborhood-based organizations have the advantages of convenience, familiarity, accessibility and cultural competency.
 They offer the trust and credibility that are crucial to establishing productive, long-term relationships with community residents.
-Across the country, a wide spectrum of neighborhood-based nonprofits—workforce agencies, faith-based organizations, Community Action Agencies, multi-service providers, housing counseling groups, prisoner re-entry programs and community colleges—have incorporated the Financial Opportunity Center model into their programming.
+Across the country, a wide spectrum of neighborhood-based nonprofits—workforce agencies, faith-based organizations, Community Action Agencies, multi-service providers, housing counseling groups, prisoner re-entry programs and community colleges—have incorporated the Financial Opportunity Center® model into their programming.

-**In several LISC cities that were early adopters of the model, the Centers are still known locally as CWFs, though they are part of the FOC network and Financial Opportunity Center® model is the national LISC "brand."
+**In several LISC cities that were early adopters of the model, the sites are still known locally as CWFs, though they are part of the FOC network and Financial Opportunity Center® model is the national LISC "brand."

-Click here for more on the Elements of a Successful Financial Opportunity Center® program
+Click here for more on the Elements of a Successful Financial Opportunity Center® program.

 Bridges to Career Opportunities